compiler-explorer/compiler-explorer/Roadmap.md

 That also means that URLs should live forever once they are created

 ## Non-goals

 CE will remain ad-free, open-source and non-commercial.
 There's no plans at all to add "freemium" content, despite the Patreon site where folks can help support the cost of running the servers.

-## 2017 goals
+## 2018 goals

-With all this in mind, the tentative goals for 2017 are:
+With all this in mind, the tentative goals for 2018 are:

-- [X] Move to the Monaco editor
-   - [X] Implement diff view
-- [X] Come up with a decent secure solution for code execution
-- [X] Unify every language
 - [ ] Design an API that can handle remote code execution and download needs
 - [ ] Implement remote execution UIs